akka-js/akka.js/README.md

 Build it with:

-    > webworkersExample/packageJS
+    > webworkersExample/fastOptJS

-then open `examples/webworkers/index-dev` in your browser and look at the Web console for the output.
+then open `examples/webworkers/index-fastopt.html` in your browser and look at the Webconsole for the output.

 ### Chat example (with client-server communication)